darktable-org/dtdocs/content/lighttable/digital-asset-management/thumbnails.md

 - _Invalid image format_: While the extension of an image may seem to be supported by darktable, its contents could be either an unsupported image format or a corrupt file.

 - _Low memory_: If darktable runs out of memory while generating a thumbnail, it will warn you and display a skull.
 This can happen if darktable is run with sub-optimal settings, especially on a 32-bit system.
-See [memory](../../../special-topics/memory.md) for more information.
+See [memory & performance tuning](../../../special-topics/mem-performance.md) for more information.